vmdo2/Pokemon/README.md

 git remote add origin git@gitlab.com:<your-gitlab-username>/mp2.git
 ```
 3. Commit and push your local changes to this new repository.
+4. `.gitlab-ci.yml` file automatically makes a Gitlab CI pipeline run to deploy your code.
+After the pipeline finishes, your site should be live at `https://<your-gitlab-username>.gitlab.io/mp2`. **It may take up to 10-30 minutes for the site to go live after the first deployment.**
-4. Invite `uiucwp` as a collaborator.
+5. Invite `uiucwp` as a collaborator.
 This should be as a **reporter**, not as a *guest*, otherwise we can't see your code.
-5. Fill out and submit the form [here](https://forms.gle/BAxKqHmw4FemLwyh7).
+6. Fill out and submit the form [here](https://forms.gle/BAxKqHmw4FemLwyh7).